Piers Morgan's CNN show to end amid mediocre ratings

-Mr Morgan said he was in discussions with CNN about a new role at the channel following the end of the show, probably in March.'Run its course'
+Mr Morgan said he was in discussions with CNN about a new role at the channel following the end of the show, probably in March.

 The 48-year-old replaced veteran host Larry King three years ago and interviewed politicians and celebrities, including ex-President Bill Clinton, and financier Warren Buffett.
 Oprah Winfrey was his first guest.

 But it was his outspoken remarks about gun ownership that have garnered most attention in recent months.